 Spring is when Hammond is at its busiest.
 Demand for all products starts to rise in late March along with the temperature.
 “It peaks in late May.
 Everything starts to tail off after June”, Clifford explains.
-Early on the large-volume customers like municipalities dominate, while later most sales are to individuals and home gardeners.
+Early on, large-volume customers like municipalities dominate, while later most sales are to individuals and home gardeners.
 “At the beginning of spring we can’t make enough material”, says Clifford.
 “The two screeners run practically around the clock.”
-The screeners he’s talking about are star screens, a Multistar L3 and an XL3.
+The screeners he’s talking about are star screens, a Multistar L3, and a Multistar XL3 star screen.
 The L3 is the older one, with six years at Hammond and over 5000 operating hours under its belt.
-“The screeners go far towards reducing shredding costs, because we only need to reshred the screen overflow”, says Clifford of the economic considerations involved.
+“The screeners go far towards reducing shredding costs because we only need to re-shred the screen overflow”, says Clifford of the economic considerations involved.

-The Topturn has made composting at Hammond Farms much more efficient.
+The Komptech Topturn windrow turner has made composting at Hammond Farms much more efficient.

 Six years ago Clifford Walkington learned about Komptech at a mulch producer conference.
 A presentation of the benefits of star screening caught his attention.
 “The star screens really make nice material, and throughput is high.”
 Clifford has nothing but praise for the relationship with Komptech.
 “I really can say only good things about them.
 If a minor problem does come up, they’re ready to listen.”
 He’s especially appreciative of his contact person at Komptech Americas, Kevin Yuncker.